timmo-nhn/XcaDocumentSource/Docs/XdsAndSoap.md

 ## Types in IHE XDS
 There are different types used to contain and structure various pieces when storing and making documents available.
 It's imperative that the reader familiarizes themself with each type and where they usually reside in a **SOAP-message**.
-The types can be abstracted to this diagram, showing how Document Sharing Objects contain metadata types, which in turn contains Coded values of Data on specific formats.
+The types can be abstracted to this diagram, showing how Document Sharing Objects contain metadata types, which in turn contains coded values in specific formats.

 ```c#
 [Document Sharing Objects]